VW Taos Looks Slightly Different For Latin America And Has The Old Engine

 Gallery: 2022 Volkswagen Taos (South American spec)

 The cabin, however, seems to be 100 percent identical between the US model and the one for Brazil.
 There’s an 8.0-inch digital instrument cluster available as well as a selection of customization options.
 The seats look comfortable and good-looking and there’s plenty of legroom for the passengers on the rear seats.
+It's worth mentioning that the multimedia system is

 The biggest difference though comes when you take a look at under the hood.
 Whereas the US-sped model gets Volkswagen’s new 1.5-liter TSI engine (already available in several Volkswagen Group models in Europe), its Brazilian cousin makes do with the older 1.4 TSI.
 It generates 150 horsepower, while the US model is more powerful at 158 hp.
-In Brazil, you can get the new Taos with either an eight-speed automatic gearbox (for the FWD model) or a seven-speed DSG dual-clutch automatic (for the AWD model).
+In Brazil, you can get the new Taos only with a six-speed automatic transmission and front-wheel drive.
+There are rumors about an AWD model with a DSG gearbox but nothing has been confirmed yet.

 The crossover will be assembled in Puebla (Mexico) for the North American market, while South American countries will be supplied by Volkswagen’s factory in Argentina.
 Sales in both regions are expected to begin next year with the first to get it expected to be the United States.